nginxinc/nginx-controller-lab/docs/class1/module1/lab4.rst

 Log out as Samantha
 ^^^^^^^^^^^^^^^^^^^^^^

-    1. In the Controller GUI tab of the web browser
+    1. Select the Controller GUI tab in Chrome
-    2. Select the retail dev user in the top right corner then
+    2. Select the `retail dev` user in the top right corner
     3. Select logout

 Log in as David